oscdoctest/Qi-Docs/docs/Quick_Start.rst

 the Id and TypeId of the stream must be defined.
 Optionally, you can also define a Name, Description, and BehaviorId.

-The following example creates a QiStream with an Id of ‘MyFistStream’ of type ‘mySimpleType’:
+The following example creates a QiStream with an Id of ‘MyFirstStream’ of type ‘mySimpleType’:

 ::